Xiaomi Mi Notebook Air (12.5-Inch) Variant With Intel Core i5 SoC Launched

-Xiaomi has expanded its portfolio to introduce another 12.5-inch Mi Notebook Air variant, and this one is powered by an Intel Core i5 processor.
+Xiaomi Mi Notebook Air has got a new model, featuring an Intel Core i5 processor but retaining the 12.5-inch display.
 It looks similar in design when compared with 12.5-inch Mi Notebook Air powered by the Intel Core M3 processor variant, but sees a few upgraded specifications.
 The notebook is up for pre-sale on the official website, and on JD.com as well.
-Apart from the processor, key highlights of the new Mi Notebook Air 12.5-inch model includes up to 4GB of RAM, 4G connectivity support and 256GB of storage.
+Apart from the processor, key highlights of the new Mi Notebook Air 12.5-inch model includes up to 4GB of RAM, 4G connectivity support, and 256GB of storage.

 As mentioned, the Intel Core i5 variant is up for pre-sale, and is priced at CNY 3,999 (roughly Rs.
 40,500) in China.
 The laptop is up for pre-sale in just Silver, and its availability out of the Chinese market is not known as of yet.
 The laptop is on pre-sale on Mi.com and JD.com both, and users can advance book their device by paying CNY 100 up front right away.
 As mentioned, the new variant looks identical in design as compared to the Intel Core M3 processor variant launched first in 2016.